Naga12031998/scatter/client/README.md

 ### Credits

-I don't own the content such as icons on this web app, this was purely developed with an intent of learning and fun.
+I don't own the content such as icons and images on this web app, this was purely developed with an intent of learning and fun.

 - Icons - Google Material Fonts
 - References - [MDN](https://developer.mozilla.org/en-US/) | [w3schools](https://www.w3schools.com/)